JustinSDK/dotSCAD/README.md

 # dotSCAD 1.1

 > Helpful modules and functions when playing OpenSCAD.
+Based on OpenSCAD 2015.03.

 ![dotSCAD](GoldenTaiwan.JPG)